Towards the Training of Deeper Predictive Coding Neural Networks: Methods

 \paragraph{Spiking Precision.} Training predictive coding models involves a critical trade-off between stability and the efficient propagation of error signals.
 On the one hand, large learning rates $\alpha$ for the neural activities can lead to instabilities: most of the best results in the field have been obtained using a small learning rate, such as $\alpha = 0.05$ \citep{pinchetti2024benchmarking}.
 On the other hand, such small learning rates can exponentially slow down the propagation of error signals across model layers, as noted in the supplementary material of \citep{Song2020}.
 To this end, we propose to modulate the precision having a \emph{spike} proportional to the learning rate the first time the energy --- initially concentrated in the output neurons --- reaches a specific layer.
 In terms of temporal scheduling, this happens at $l= L - t$.
 For a network with $L$ layers and $T$ inference steps, the proposed spiking precision hence is:

 Intuitively, the spikes allow the energy to be well propagated from the last to the first layer during the first $L$ iterations, with the other updates happening as usual.
-While this method has the additional advantage of not introducing any new hyperparameter, it fails to address the second problem that we highlighted: that the large energy and continuous updates make the neural activities diverge too much from the forward pass.

-\paragraph{Decaying Precision.} Building upon the idea of balancing stability and efficient error propagation, we introduce a decaying precision strategy.
-Here, the precision of different layers decays exponentially over time, as defined as follows:

-Here, the numerator sum serves as a normalization term that ensures that the sum of the layer-wise precisions over time is equal to one, that is, $\sum_{t=1}^{T} (\Sigma_t^l)^{-1} = 1$.
-The denominator $e^{-k\cdot (l-L+t)}$ allows lower layers to receive larger weights when activated ($l \geq L - t$), thereby helping to achieve a more balanced energy distribution during the inference phase, k is a hyperparameter that controls the strength of this balancing effect, the search range is presented in Table~\ref{tab:search_space_dis}.
-It also ensures that each layer experiences a significant boost in precision precisely when the energy from the output first reaches that layer $(l=L-t)$.
-When $l<L-t$, we set $\Sigma^l_t=1$.

 \paragraph{Forward Updates.} Due to large prediction errors that we find in the last layers, the neural activities observed at the end of the inference process tend to significantly deviate from their initial feed-forward values.
 But the feedforward values are the ones that are then used for predictions.
-We then conjecture that synaptic weight updates based on $\mathbf{x}^l_T$ could potentially introduce errors that accumulate with network depth, leading to performance degradation in deeper architectures.
+We hence conjecture that synaptic weight updates based on $\mathbf{x}^l_T$ could potentially introduce errors that accumulate with network depth, leading to performance degradation in deeper architectures.
 To assess whether the proposed conjecture is correct, we introduce a new method for updating the weight parameters that uses both the starting and final states of neurons, according to the energy function defined as

 Our method makes sure that weight adjustments stay connected to the initial feed-forward predictions while incorporating the refined representations obtained through iterative inference.
-This approach has the advantage of maintaining stability during learning and prevents the accumulation of errors in deeper layers, which is crucial for scaling PC networks, but also the disadvantage of storing information in memory, which is then used for the weight update only, making it slightly less bio-plausible than the original formulation.
+This approach has the advantage of maintaining stability during learning and prevents the accumulation of errors in deeper layers, which is crucial for scaling PC networks, but also the disadvantage of storing information in memory, which is then used for the weight update only, making it less bio-plausible than the original formulation.
 A similar energy function has been used in a different way in a previous work, where the authors used it to guide the update of the neural activities instead of the weight updates \citep{whittington2017approximation}.
-The pseudocode is provided in Algorithm~\ref{alg:pc_update}.